What People Teach Us: Nancy Pelosi, Part I – When Is It Time For a Leader To Go?

 Is it fear of abandonment?
 Is a leader afraid that now that they have reached this pinnacle in their career there is nowhere else to which to ascend since they have lost the faith of those they lead?
 They may feel that they will never hold the same relevancy again.

 Is it selfishness?
 Does the ego of the leader overshadow the success of the group?
 Some leaders, unfortunately, may be so self-centered that the power of a position is all they seek to hold, no matter what.
 It is the position and not the mission that drives their work in their duty.
-This selfishness is not only a leader being silently misguided but also being proactive in holding onto power.
+This selfishness is not only a leader being silently misguided but also being desperate in holding onto power.

 Is it competitiveness?
 Pelosi has admitted that she welcomes competition, even from her own party.
 This is a bit different from pride, where being proud can be passive while inviting competitiveness in this particular situation is more proactive by essentially welcoming confrontation.
 Is the need to win against anyone more important than your side standing together?